Man accused of damaging Rothko painting in court

 The Tate Modern closed briefly on Sunday after witnesses reported the damage.

-No precise value has been put on the damaged painting, but earlier this year Rothko's "Orange, Red, Yellow" sold for 53.8 million pounds ($86 million)in New York - the highest price paid for a piece of post-war art at auction.
+No precise value has been put on the damaged painting, but earlier this year Rothko's "Orange, Red, Yellow" sold for 53.8 million poundsin New York - the highest price paid for a piece of post-war art at auction.

 (Reporting By Isla Binnie, editing by Paul Casciato)